krea-ai/open-prompts/README.md

     ·
     <a href="https://discord.gg/3mkFbvPYut">community</a>
     ·
-    <a href="#-contributing">contribute</a>
+    <a href="#contributing">contribute</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
-## ✨ About
+# Open Prompts

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Open Prompts is currently a collection of the data, utilities, and APIs that we used to build [krea.ai](kre.ai).
-We hope this repository can useful to build tools that help people create better prompts.
-You are welcome to <a href=#-contributing>contribute</a> with your own prompts, implementations, and ideas.
+Open Prompts currently contains the data that we used to build [krea.ai](krea.ai).
+You can either download a file with image links and meta-data of >10M generations, or access this data through our free API.

+Everyone is welcome to <a href=#contributing>contribute</a> with their own prompts, and ideas.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
-## 📖 Background
+# About
 AI models like Stable Diffusion, DALL-E, or Midjourney, are capable of creating stunning images from text descriptions.
-They provide creatives with freedom to produce an image of almost anything they can imagine.
+They provide us with freedom to produce an image of almost anything we can imagine.

-Although some artists can get already get value from randomly throwing ideas to these models, creating a prompt can be a challenging creative exercise; visual domain knowledge is necessary to describe ideas accurately as well as a sense of how each model understands different concepts.
-A single word can convey lots of visual information about how an image should look like—from specific lightings to artistic styles, mediums or compositions—and each model will interpret it differently.

-Platforms like Lexica, OpenArt, and Krea let creatives explore millions of prompts and the images they produced.
-They are helpful to see what words worked for generating certain styles and to assess how the AI model interprets different concepts.
+Platforms like Lexica, OpenArt, and Krea let us explore millions of AI generated images as well as the prompts that produced them.
+They are helpful to see what words work for generating certain styles and to assess how each AI model interprets different concepts.

-We are just starting to explore the possibilities of text-to-image models.
-The interesting news is that we do not necessarily need to re-train them to produce better results.
-There is plenty of room for improvement by getting a better understanding about how they encode knowledge.
+We are just starting to explore the possibilities of text-to-image models, and we do not necessarily need to re-train them to dramatically improve their results; we can also learn how to prompt them effectively.

-We hope this repository serves to conduct studies, explorations, or to build tools that help people create better prompts.
+We hope this repository serves anyone who wants to analyze large datasets of prompts, create datasets to train new models, or build tools that help people create better prompts.

-## open prompts
-with this project we provide *prompters* with a source of inspiration and of visual domain knowledge.

-on the one side, the prompts from our knowledge base are continuously updated by a community of AI enthusiasts that <a href=#-contributing>contribute</a> with their creative ideas, so there are always new ideas to check out.

-plus, at [krea.ai](https://krea.ai), it is possible to visualize all this prompts, giving extra room for inspiration and surprises.

-on the other hand, the knowledge is organized in a way that makes it easy to browse and learn about different artists and concepts while exploring prompts.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+# Data
+There are two different sources of data in this repository.
+The first, contains more than 10 million generations extracted from the Stability AI Discord during the beta testing of Stable Diffusion v1.3.
+The second, is a small but structured set of data that we created ourselves and that we expect to be grown by the AI community.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Stable Diffusion Dataset
+the dataset was extracted from X and from X.

+### Download
+instructions about how to download it

+### Structure
-## 🏛️ structure of the repository
+structure about the data here.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Open Prompts Signature Dataset
+This dataset started as a manual work that we conducted to create the modifiers in [https://krea.ai](krea.ai).
+It is way smaller than the previous dataset, but we expect to grow it from the contributions from the community.
+For now the instructions for contributing can be found <a href="#contributing">here</a>, but in the future we will look for a cleaner way to upload prompts to this dataset—ideally including images too!

-right now there exist two different kinds of elements that can be added to the repository: *modifiers* and *presets*.
+This dataset differentiates between two different kinds of elements: *modifiers* and *presets*.

-### modifiers
+### Modifiers
-modifiers are those parts of a text prompt that contain the stylistic information of it.

-for example, if we want a prompt to look like a 3D render, we could use `octane render`, `unreal engine`, or `ray tracing` to enhance the style of our generations.
+Modifiers are those parts of a text prompt that contain the stylistic information of it.
+For example, if we want a prompt to look like a 3D render, we could use `octane render`, `unreal engine`, or `ray tracing` to enhance the style of our generations.

-modifiers can be very variate, from very precise colors and shapes to very abstract concepts and emotions—some people even find it useful to use emojis!

-the following is a tree representation of how we have organized the modifiers in this project:
+Modifiers can be very variate, from very precise colors and shapes to very abstract concepts and emotions—some people even find it useful to use emojis!
+The following is a tree representation of how we have organized the modifiers in this project:

 ```
 ├── README.md